First published November 5, 2018. Updated June 30, 2021.

 - Am I looking at list price, or my negotiated contract price?

-- Why don’t I get the same quantity price breaks in ecommerce that I get when phone in my order?
+- Why don’t I get the same quantity price breaks in B2B eCommerce that I get when I call customer service?

 - I need the product ASAP—why can’t I choose the closest ship-from warehouse, like I can when I phone in my order?

-3. When moving forward from your POC, consider SAP integration
+3. When moving forward from your B2B POC, consider SAP integration

-Your ecommerce POC most likely didn’t include integration to SAP.
+Your B2B eCommerce POC most likely didn’t include integration to SAP.
 After all, why would it?
 You’re not testing whether integration will make things more efficient.
-You’re just testing your customers’ reaction to ecommerce.
+You’re just testing your customers’ reaction to B2B eCommerce.

-But as you move forward and evaluate permanent ecommerce solutions, it’s crucial to consider the integration.
-Your ecommerce orders have to get into SAP, and at scale, manual order entry gets expensive for you and time-consuming for your customer service staff.
+But as you move forward and evaluate permanent B2B eCommerce solutions, it’s crucial to consider SAP integration.
+B2B eCommerce orders have to get into SAP, and at scale, manual order entry gets expensive for you and time-consuming for your customer service staff.

 Not only that, but a non-integrated permanent solution will generate order errors.
 These orders originate in 2 ways: